'They don't know my name': Stuck in a Libyan detention center

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Tripoli, Libya (CNN) -- Scores of people stand packed in the cramped quarters of the Triq Al-Sika Detention Center in Tripoli, helplessness etched across their faces.
+Tripoli, Libya (CNN) -- Scores of people stand packed in the cramped quarters of the Treeq Alsika Migrant Detention Center in Tripoli, helplessness etched across their faces.

 They're just some of 700,000 migrants the United Nations believes are now stuck in Libya.
 They fled poverty and repression in sub-Sahara, giving up everything to undertake a desperate -- and ultimately unsuccessful -- voyage to get to Europe.